RoboJackets/robocup-software/docs/source/contributing.rst

 .. note::

-    A link to a edit a pull request is also automatically generated when the branch is pushed in the command line.
+    A link to a edit a pull request is also automatically generated when the branch is pushed via the command line.
 You can use this link to create the pull request.

 Pull Requests (PR)
 ~~~~~~~~~~~~~~~~~